scottlerch/HostsFileEditor/Readme.md

 ![Tray](https://cloud.githubusercontent.com/assets/1789883/24075122/a98c7628-0bd2-11e7-845d-0e52a5e2cc7d.png)
 *tray icon with context menu*

+### Usage Notes

+By default the application closes to the tray.
+To exit completely you must select Exit from the File menu or tray context menu.
+Only one instance of the application is allowed at a time.
+If you try to open it again it will just activate the previously running instance.

+When selecting rows to move, delete, copy, or cut be sure to select the entire row using the row header cell.
+If no entire rows are selected, cut, copy, paste, and delete apply individually to the selected cells.

+Using the filter and sort while editing is quirky.
+The filter and sort are applied once a cell is edited so your cell may change positions or disappear depending on the current sort and filter.

 ## Build

 Requires Visual Studio 2015 or newer.
 To build the installer you must have WiX Toolset 3.7+.